 Since I got my hands of a copy of Helen Joseph Armstrong’s Patternmaking for Fashion Design I have the feeling learning to do the patterns I want to make is not that far away.
 I’ve said it before, but the book is great.

 Maybe you remember my Sewing Course: Lesson 2 in which I was showing you how to draft the front part of a bodice pattern.
 I was using Helen Joseph Armstrong’s instructions in this book.
 Coming back to my blog post I discovered a few errors in the guide and fixed them.
-I realize that for some of you this is beginner stuff and you probably read my course and think: how did she not she that error there?
-It doesn’t make sense at all… but I am also sure, that there are others like me as well, who are newer to pattern making.
-Maybe even newer than I am.
+It’s great when you notice your own mistakes.

-I had a few free hours today and I started drafting my own bodice.
+I had a few free hours today and I started drafting my own bodice block following the instructions in Armstrong’s book.

 At first I was going to add a second lesson on the bodice, describing the steps one by one, but again, Helen JA does it better, so I am going to post her instructions in a separate post.